 Major in Russian and East European Studies (REES)

-The major in Russian and East European Studies (12 c.u.) provides a program of study that enables a broad, multi-disciplinary and multi-cultural understanding of the languages, literatures, cultures, histories, and societies of Russia, Central and Eastern European, and the Balkan and Baltic regions.
-For the language requirement, students can choose any regional language offered at Penn (i.e. Bosnian/Croatian/Serbian, Hungarian, Polish, Russian, Ukrainian) or in which they can demonstrate an equivalent proficiency.
-Students may satisfy the language requirement in a language not offered at Penn by completing language coursework through a study abroad or by demonstrating equivalent oral and literacy proficiency in a test.
+The major in Russian and East European Studies (12 c.u.) provides a program of study that enables a broad, multidisciplinary, and multicultural understanding of the languages, literatures, cultures, histories, and societies of Russia, Central and Eastern Europe, and the Balkan and Baltic regions.
+For the language requirement, students can choose any regional language offered at Penn (i.e., Bosnian/Croatian/Serbian, Hungarian, Polish, Russian, or Ukrainian) or one in which they can demonstrate an equivalent proficiency.
+Students may satisfy the language requirement in a language not offered at Penn by completing language coursework through a study abroad program or by demonstrating equivalent oral and literacy proficiency through a placement test.

-To discuss major and minor options and plans, please contact the Undergraduate Chair, Prof. Julia Verkholantsev, to schedule a Zoom meeting or a telephone call.
-Prof. Verkholantsev can be reached at juliaver at sas.upenn.edu
+To discuss major and minor options and plans, please schedule an appointment with the Undergraduate Chair, Prof. D. Brian Kim, at this link.
+Prof. Kim can be reached at dbkim at sas.upenn.edu.

 Major Requirements